WillChing01/Snooker/README.md

 # Snooker

 This is a basic 2D snooker game.
 The physics is simulated using the techniques described in 'An Event-Based Pool Physics Simulator' by Leckie and Greenspan (2006).
-Collisions between balls are solved analytically rather than using a discrete timestep to increase accuracy.
+Collisions between balls are solved analytically rather than using a discrete timestep, as this increases accuracy.

 The physics still has to be tweaked slightly - sidespin is not right at the moment.